Meet JH Robotics Founder and CEO, John Hartman

-To launch our new website blog we've interviewed our founder and president John Hartman.
+To launch our new website blog we've interviewed our founder and CEO John Hartman.
 John has been in the robotics and automation industry since the very beginning and has weathered the industry through ups and downs.

 What originally attracted you to the manufacturing automation market?